Chart Color Schemes

 The educational profile of Bellerive exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Bellerive is notably high.
-Among residents aged 15 and above, 38.4% possess university qualifications, surpassing both Tasmania's state average of 25.5% and Australia's national average of 30.4%.
-Bachelor degrees are the most common at 23.9%, followed by postgraduate qualifications at 10.6% and graduate diplomas at 3.9%.
-Vocational credentials are also prevalent, with 29.0% of residents holding such qualifications; advanced diplomas account for 10.4% and certificates for 18.6%.
+Educational attainment in Bellerive is notably high, with 38.4% of residents aged 15 and above holding university qualifications as of the latest data point.
+This figure surpasses both Tasmania's state average of 25.5% and Australia's national average of 30.4%.
+The area's educational advantage is evident in its distribution of qualifications, with bachelor degrees being the most common at 23.9%, followed by postgraduate qualifications at 10.6% and graduate diplomas at 3.9%.
+Vocational credentials are also prominent, with 29.0% of residents aged 15 and above holding such qualifications, including advanced diplomas (10.4%) and certificates (18.6%).

 Frequently Asked Questions - Education